javascript-tutorial/en.javascript.info/1-js/05-data-types/11-json/article.md

 The method `JSON.stringify(student)` takes the object and converts it into a string.

-The resulting `json` string is a called *JSON-encoded* or *serialized* or *stringified* object.
+The resulting `json` string is a called *JSON-encoded* or *serialized* or *stringified* or *marshalled* object.
 We are ready to send it over the wire or put into plain data store.

 Please note that JSON-encoded object has several important differences from the object literal: